Rugby-Fijian Drua romp into playoffs, Reds left to sweat | Sports-Games

 Rugby-Fijian Drua romp into playoffs, Reds left to sweat

+Moana Pasifika, the other team to join the competition last year, also had a day to remember when a 33-24 upset of the New South Wales Waratahs at Sydney Football Stadium gave them a first win in 14 matches this season.
+Winger Timoci Tavatavanawai and flanker Miracle Failagi both scored two tries and former Wallabies flyhalf Christian Lealiifano also crossed as the visitors embarrassed the Waratahs ahead of their playoff against the Auckland Blues next week.

-The victory ended the Otago Highlanders' slender hopes of a playoff berth and the eighth spot in the quarter-finals will be decided in the final match of the regular season later on Saturday.
-The Force can leapfrog the Reds, and possibly the Drua, in the standings and move into a playoff spot if they can beat the competition leading Chiefs in Perth.
+Drua's victory ended the Otago Highlanders' slender hopes of a playoff berth and the eighth spot in the quarter-finals will be decided in the final match of the regular season later on Saturday.
+The Force can leapfrog the Reds, and possibly the Drua, in the standings and move into a playoff spot if they beat the competition-leading Chiefs in Perth.

+In Saturday's other match, the Wellington Hurricanes laid down a marker ahead of their quarter-final against the ACT Brumbies by coming from 19-8 behind at halftime in the New Zealand capital to beat the reigning champion Crusaders 27-26.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)